 Articolo pubblicato nel giugno 2007 sul blog di BAIA.

-Gino Ferretti is the President (Rettore) of the University of Parma (Università degli Studi di Parma) in Italy.
+Gino Ferretti is the President and Dean (Rettore) of the University of Parma (Università degli Studi di Parma) in Italy.
 Parma is a very interesting city, not only for its incredible cultural and historical heritage, but also for its gastronomic tradition which brought us such products as Parmigiano-Reggiano and Prosciutto di Parma.
 Thanks to a flourishing and technologically advanced food industry, it has become known as the Food Valley, an obvious reference to the Silicon Valley.
 By many Italians the city is considered a live laboratory experimenting different combinations of tradition and innovation.
 From his position at the University of Parma, Gino Ferretti is the person that can marry the incredibly rich food traditions of Parma with the business opportunities and challenges created by the global market and economy.
 Having known Gino Ferretti for more than 15 years, I asked him to share his ideas on how to bridge the Silicon Valley business models with the Food Valley food traditions.

 Franco: Professor Ferretti, can you tell us a bit about yourself and the University of Parma?